docker-archive/docker-registry/README.md

 $ export SETTINGS_FLAVOR=prod
 ```

-The `common` flavor overrides and is inherited by all over flavors.
+The `common` flavor overrides and is inherited by all other flavors.
 If
 you don't specify a flavor when running the Docker Registry the `dev`
 flavor will be used.